Michelle Bachelet: Minister of Health

-On 11 March 2000, virtually unknown at the time, Bachelet was appointed Minister of Health by President Ricardo Lagos.
-She conducted an in-depth study of the public healthcare system which resulted in the creation of the AUGE plan a few years later.
-During her tenure, she was given the challenging task of eliminating the waiting lists in the overburdened public hospital system within the first 100 days of Lagos's government.
-Although she was successful in reducing the waiting lists by 90%, she was unable to completely eliminate them and offered her resignation, which was promptly rejected by the President.
-Bachelet authorized the free distribution of the morning-after pill for victims of sexual abuse, which sparked controversy.
+On 11 March 2000, largely unknown at the time, Bachelet was appointed Minister of Health by President Ricardo Lagos, the first woman to hold the post.
+She conducted an in-depth study of the public healthcare system that led to the creation of the AUGE plan a few years later.
+Tasked with eliminating waiting lists in the overburdened public hospital system within her first 100 days, she reduced them by 90% but was unable to eliminate them entirely, and offered her resignation, which Lagos rejected.
+Bachelet authorized the free distribution of the morning-after pill to victims of sexual abuse, sparking controversy with conservative groups and the Catholic Church; a legal challenge led the Supreme Court of Chile to ban the drug's distribution in 2001.

 Minister of National Defense

-On 7 January 2002 Bachelet was appointed Minister of National Defense, becoming the first woman in a Latin American country and one of the few in the world to hold this position.
-As Minister of Defense, she fostered reconciliatory gestures between the military and victims of the dictatorship, leading to General Juan Emilio Cheyre, head of the army, making a historic declaration in 2003 that the military would "never again" subvert democracy in Chile.
-Additionally, she oversaw reforms of the military pension system and continued with the modernization process of the Chilean armed forces, including purchasing of new military equipment and participating in international peace operations.
-One key moment that has been cited as a factor in Bachelet's chances to the presidency occurred in mid-2002, during a flood in northern Santiago.
-As Defense Minister, she led a rescue operation while wearing a cloak and military cap, perched atop an amphibious tank.
+On 7 January 2002, Bachelet was appointed Minister of National Defense, the first woman in Chile and Latin America, and one of the few in the world, to hold the post.
+She fostered reconciliatory gestures between the military and victims of the dictatorship, leading to General Juan Emilio Cheyre's 2003 declaration that the military would "never again" subvert democracy.
+She oversaw reforms of the military pension system and the modernization of the armed forces, including participation in international peacekeeping missions such as in Cyprus and Bosnia and Herzegovina, expanded the possibilities for women to join the military, and implemented the Ottawa Treaty's provisions for demining.
+One key moment cited as a factor in her rising popularity occurred in mid-2002, during flooding in northern Santiago, when she led a rescue operation atop an amphibious tank.
+By 2003 she was the government's best-evaluated official after the president himself, and by early 2004 was already a favorite for the following presidential election, ahead of both Lavín and Christian Democratic standard-bearer Soledad Alvear.